mpanighetti/install-or-defer/README.md

 ## Limitations

-The framework has two major limitations:
+The framework has three major limitations:

 - Sequential updates cannot be installed as a group (e.g. Security Update 2019-002 Mojave cannot be installed unless 10.14.6 is already installed).
-If multiple sequential critical updates are available, they are treated as two separate rounds of prompting/deferring.
-As a result, Macs requiring sequential updates may take more than one deferral/enforcement cycle (default 3 days) to be fully patched.
+If multiple sequential security updates are available, they are treated as two separate rounds of prompting/deferring.
+As a result, Macs requiring sequential updates may take more than one deferral and enforcement cycle (default 3 days) to be fully patched.
 - Reasonable attempts have been made to make this workflow enforceable, but there's nothing stopping an administrator of a Mac from unloading the LaunchDaemon or resetting the preference file.
+- On Apple Silicon Macs, running `softwareupdate --download` and `softwareupdate --install` via script are unsupported.
+When this framework is run on arm64 architecture, enforcement takes a "softer" form, instead opening System Preferences - Software Update and leaving a persistent prompt in place until the updates are applied.

 ## Settings customization